 Until the terms of our leaving the EU are confirmed we will not know what the implications will be for taxation.
 For example, at the moment there is a dual tax treaty avoiding double taxation.
 There may be different rules for social and local taxes.

 If permanent residency is planned we have yet to establish how healthcare will be handled.
-For the transition period the existing rules will apply.
+For the transition period the existing rules will apply., but after it will probably be necessary to have private health insurance

 The EU has said that British nationals will be able to visit the Schengen area for 90 days out of 180 days without having to apply for a Schengen visa.
 (This will of course include France).